 - The comparator for osimertinib is current standard of care which consists of platinum-doublet chemotherapy (PDC).
 The AURA3 study was a pivotal phase III, open-label, comparative, randomised study conducted in 419 patients with advanced EGFR T790M mutation-positive NSCLC in second-line therapy versus PDC.
 There was a statistically significant improvement in progression-free survival (PFS) for patients on osimertinib compared to patients on chemotherapy (10.1 months vs 4.4 months, +5.7 months, HR 0.30, 95% CI: 0.23, 0.41 p<0.001).
 The immaturity of the data (26.0%) at the time of the first overall survival (OS) analysis prevents firm conclusions on the benefits of osimertinib in improving survival (immature HR 0.72, 99.96% CI 0.34, 1.52).
 A high level of treatment-switching (67.1% crossover) from PDC to osimertinib after progression also confounds interpretation of results. - An initial submission of evidence supporting comparative efficacy in OS applied adjusted indirect comparison methodology to pooled single arms of osimertinib phase II studies, and the control arm of a phase III study containing PDC.
 The NCPE review group considered the AURA3 study, adjusted for crossover, to be the most appropriate source of OS data for use in the cost-effectiveness model, as it directly addresses the clinical aspect of the decision problem in the target population, without the need for subset-selection, matching, trimming and indirect comparison.
 The applicant submitted results of OS analysis based on AURA3 (data cut-off 2, DCO2) adjusted for crossover in the January 2018 resubmission, and updated this with data from AURA3 (DCO3) in March 2018.
 The updated analysis used the rank-preserving structural failure time (RPSFT) model to adjust the OS of patients who crossed over from PDC to osimertinib, and presented results based on various methodologies.
-The adjusted OS HR estimates ranged from 0.44 (95% CI:0.16-1.24) to 0.52 (95% CI:0.22-1.19).
 This analysis was updated on request from the NCPE on the basis of more mature data from AURA3 DCO3.
-The adjusted HR estimates on the basis of this update ranged from from from from to from the NCPE on the basis of this Notwithstanding the provision of the AURA3-DCO3 OS results adjusted for crossover, as requested by the NCPE review group, there remains no robust evidence of an overall survival advantage with osimertinib to support the applicant's model.
+Notwithstanding the provision of the AURA3-DCO3 OS results adjusted for crossover, as requested by the NCPE review group, there remains no robust evidence of an overall survival advantage with osimertinib to support the applicant's model.